 A brief word to the wise: you may experience a little difficulty in Yucatán, so learning some Spanish is essential.

-While I wasn’t looking forward to sweating even more, I was excited about experiencing first-hand the region’s rich cultural heritage.
+While I wasn’t looking forward to the sweating part, I was keen to learn more about the region’s cultural heritage.

-I chose to stay at an Airbnb than a hotel to get more of a local experience.
-My host in Mérida was a charming and free-spirited lady called Isabella.
-Her house in the Centro district of Mérida was exactly what I’d pictured a Mexican home to be: wide open spaces bursting with colour, locally-made crafts everywhere, and ceiling fans in every room.
+Wide open spaces bursting with color, locally-made crafts everywhere, and ceiling fans in every room.
 With her gorgeous dog Ruby wandering comfortably through the house, I felt immediately at home.